-Shrimp is a seafood seen on many menus but some home cooks are still intimated to make it at home It's definitely time to change that.
+Shrimp is a seafood seen on many menus, but some home cooks are still intimated by the idea of making the popular shellfish.

-Not only do these cost-effective crustaceans pack a serious protein punch, they're also compatible with most cooking methods, making them a win-win for cooks at any level of expertise.
-TODAY Food recently spoke about shrimp with chef Guido Horst Jendrytzko who currently manages a staff of 250 cooks on the Caribbean Princess cruise ship.
-Jendrytzko and his team feed thousands of travelers each day — and there are lots of shrimp served onboard.
-He’s also cooked for the military, Olympic athletes and even Queen Elizabeth II.
+Not only do these cost-effective crustaceans pack a serious protein punch, they're also compatible with most cooking methods, making them a win-win for cooks with any level of expertise.
+Chef Guido Horst Jendrytzko, who has managed hundreds of cooks aboard Caribbean cruise ships, knows a thing or two about seafood.
+When they're at sea, Jendrytzko and his team feed thousands of travelers each day — and there are lots of shrimp dishes served onboard.

 He loves cooking with shrimp because it’s versatile (i.e. great for crowds) and it's also quick.
 “A good steak, takes a minimum of 10-15 minutes to cook," said Jendrytzko.
-"With shrimp, you can have a nice meal in just 6-7 minutes.”
+"With shrimp, you can have a nice meal in just six to seven minutes.”

 Where to buy shrimp

 Freshness is key.
 “With shrimp, people will immediately identify if there’s something wrong,” said Jendrytzko.
 He recommended getting to the fish market or grocery store as early in the day as you can.
-He thinks the biggest mistake home cooks make is using frozen shrimp and defrosting it in the microwave or boiling water.
+He thinks the biggest mistake home cooks make is defrosting frozen shrimp in the microwave or boiling water.
 That strips the shrimp's flavor and it will never come back.